Interlisp/Interlisp.github.io/content/en/software/install-and-run/running-on-win/running-on-win-cygwin.md

 ﻿﻿---
-title: Install and Run on Windows 10/11
+title: Install and Run on Windows "natively"
 weight: 40
 type: docs
-aliases:
- - /hugo/running/running-on-win/
- - /medley/using/running/running-on-win
 ---

 Running Medley on Windows can be done with some ease if you have WSL (Windows System for Linux).
 There's now also the possibility a "native" install.